-For industry players who replied to the survey, the most relevant indicator for measuring the environmental performance of organisations, is "energy efficiency" followed by "renewable energy (rate)".
-71 out of a total of 81 respondents regard the "energy efficiency" as very relevant for measuring their environmental performance, while four respondents regard it as somewhat relevant.
-The rate of use of renewable energy is supported by 54 of respondents as "very relevant" and by 17 companies as "somewhat relevant".
+For industry players who replied to the survey, the most relevant indicator for measuring the environmental performance of organisations, is 'energy efficiency' followed by 'renewable energy (rate)'.
+71 out of a total of 81 respondents regard the 'energy efficiency' as very relevant for measuring their environmental performance, while four respondents regard it as somewhat relevant.
+The rate of use of renewable energy is supported by 54 of respondents as 'very relevant' and by 17 companies as 'somewhat relevant'.

-The distribution or utilisation of recycled/refurbished /reused products is also supported by the companies that did answer to questionnaire: 42 companies considered this indicator as "very relevant", hence more than half of the respondents.
-As regards the indicators "Recycled/refurbished/reused components (also excavated masses) used in products", "expected lifetime", "reparability", "recyclability", "distribution or utilization of recycled/ refurbished/reused products", the overwhelming majority of respondents regard them as "somewhat relevant" or "very relevant" for measuring the environmental performance of organisations.
-It can be noted that the combined share of the answers "somewhat relevant" is quite constant across those indicators.
+The distribution or utilisation of recycled/refurbished /reused products is also supported by the companies that did answer to questionnaire: 42 companies considered this indicator as 'very relevant', hence more than half of the respondents.
+As regards the indicators 'Recycled/refurbished/reused components (also excavated masses) used in products', 'expected lifetime', 'reparability', 'recyclability', 'distribution or utilisation of recycled/ refurbished/reused products', the overwhelming majority of respondents regard them as 'somewhat relevant' or 'very relevant' for measuring the environmental performance of organisations.
+It can be noted that the combined share of the answers 'somewhat relevant' and 'very relevant' is quite constant across those indicators.
 Only very few respondents (2-4 respondents per indicator) stated that those indicators would not be relevant.

-The lowest relevance of measuring the environmental performance of organisations was attributed to the indicator "waste heat recovery" with only 10 respondents regarding it as "very relevant" and 30 as "somewhat relevant".
-However, this picture can be nuanced by the fact
+The lowest relevance of measuring the environmental performance of organisations was attributed to the indicator 'waste heat recovery' with only 10 respondents regarding it as 'very